moby/moby/docs/sources/articles/dockerfile_best-practices.md

 ### [`RUN`](https://docs.docker.com/reference/builder/#run)

-As always, to make your `Dockerfile` more readable, understandable, and maintainable, put long or complex `RUN` statements on multiple lines separate with backslashes.
+As always, to make your `Dockerfile` more readable, understandable, and maintainable, put long or complex `RUN` statements on multiple lines separated with backslashes.

-Probably the most common use-case for `RUN` is an application of `apt-get` When using `apt-get`, here a few things to keep in mind:
+Probably the most common use-case for `RUN` is an application of `apt-get`.
+When using `apt-get`, here are a few things to keep in mind:

 * Don’t do `RUN apt-get update` on a single line.
 This will cause caching issues if the referenced archive gets updated, which will make your subsequent `apt-get install` fail without comment.

-* For the most part, to keep your code more readable and maintainable, avoid instructions like:

-    RUN apt-get install -y package-foo && apt-get install -y package-bar

 * Avoid `RUN apt-get upgrade` or `dist-upgrade`, since many of the “essential” packages from the base images will fail to upgrade inside an unprivileged